Loading...

 Cunobelin, a ruler of Britain, minted his own coins in the style of ancient Roman ones and traded with the Roman Empire.

-Did you spot our keywords in the summary?
+Did you spot our key words in the summary?
 Gaul, minted, luxury goods.

-That's everything for now, bye from me!.
+That's everything from now.